Louis F. Post: Career

 The American Legion later sought Post's dismissal in a letter to President Wilson on December 31, 1920.
 The White House responded with a letter quoting Labor Secretary Wilson who endorsed Post's actions, detailed the Constitutional principles that guided him, and praised his adherence to Department policies: "We will not deport anyone simply because he has been accused or because he is suspected of being a Red.
 We have no authority to do so under the law....Mr.
 Post...I am satisfied ranks among the ablest and best administrative officers in the Government service."

+Later life and death

 In retirement in 1923, he published The Deportations Delirium of Nineteen-Twenty: A Personal Narrative of an Historic Official Experience, a detailed account of the raids, arrests, and deportations of 1919–20.
 He called the entire effort "a stupendous and cruel fake".
 He asserted that his actions had been vindicated with the passage of time, that "no substantially erroneous decision of mine has yet been specified.
 Most certainly and without qualification may this be said of my cancellation decisions, and it was for these alone that my official fidelity was clamorously questioned....
 Every attempt to show even one erroneous cancellation decision has utterly failed."

 Post died on January 11, 1928, at Homeopathic Hospital in Washington, D.C., after a brief illness.
 The New York Times reported that he had been a lawyer and editor, noted his early advocacy of a single tax.